 First aid care for chemical burns includes:

-- Get medical care.
+- Get immediate medical care.

-If not, first aid care for foreign objects in the eyes includes:
+First aid care for foreign objects in the eyes includes:

-- Prevent person from rubbing the eyes.
+- Prevent the person from rubbing their eyes.

 - Flush the eyes generously with water.
 Have the person keep eyes open during flushing.

 - Repeat the previous steps until the object is eliminated.